pjbriggs/ansible-palfinder-galaxy/README.rst

 Key variables:

- - ``galaxy_name``: name for the Galaxy instance (NB this is also used as the name for the instance-specific Supervisor and Nginx configuration files, and for naming the Supervisor processes and process groups)
+ - ``galaxy_name``: name for the Galaxy instance (NB this is also used as the name for any instance-specific configuration files, and for naming processes etc)
  - ``galaxy_version``: version of Galaxy to install
  - ``galaxy_install_dir``: top-level directory to use; by default Galaxy will be installed under ``${galaxy_install_dir}/${galaxy_name}``